dfmdmx/dfmdmx.github.io/_projects/2019-07-25-mx-industries.md

 ---

 ### Pre-built business workshops
-Small scale and local manufacturing workshop's with the goal of re-dignifying Mexico's low income housing through digital parametric designed and ~~automated industrial manufactured~~ furniture.
+Small scale and local manufacturing workshop's based on the Production Cloud Server with the goal of re-dignifying Mexico's low income housing through digital parametric designed and automated industrial manufactured ~~furniture~~.

 ### About
 Mexico has long lost the ability to self maintain itself through localized production knowledge....

+### Join

 ### Table of contents
 {% include index-headers.html %}